 - Names and contact information for all authors

-- An indication of which author will present (if it is accepted for the Symposium)
+- An indication of which author will present the paper (if it is accepted for the Symposium)

-- Relevant topic areas for their abstract (from the list on the previous page of this Call for Papers)
+- Relevant topic areas for their paper (from the list on the previous page of this Call for Papers)

-Authors will also be asked to indicate if any paper authors are full-time students (to assess qualification for the RAMS® student paper award), and to which (if any) of the nine RAMS® sponsoring societies each author belongs.
-Membership in a RAMS® sponsoring society is not required for acceptance but is strongly encouraged.
+Authors will also be asked to indicate if any authors are full-time students (to assess qualification for the RAMS® student paper award), and to which (if any) of the nine RAMS® sponsoring societies each author belongs.
+Membership in a RAMS® sponsoring society is not required for acceptance.
 Each author can submit no more than four paper abstracts and no more than four tutorial abstracts for consideration.
-Authors cannot be added after the abstract submission deadline.
+Authors cannot be added to a paper or tutorial after the abstract submission deadline.